peter88213/yw-timeline/docs/index.md

 - Generate a *Timeline* project from a *yWriter* project.
 - Synchronize *yWriter* scenes with corresponding *Timeline* events in both directions.
 - When synchronizing a yWriter project with a timeline, optionally change unspecific scene "Day/Hour/Minute" to specific "date/time" and vice versa.
 - Launch via drag/drop or Windows context menu.
+- Optionally, a [novelyst](https://peter88213.github.io/novelyst/) plugin can be installed.

 ## Requirements